 341080/installation/shovel & ink and photography/450cm x 200cm/2014

-My artistic practice explores the concept of readymade objects, intentionally leaving only a minimal mark on them.
-I often work with everyday items from Egyptian culture—objects that carry social significance—recontextualizing them to highlight their inherent value and utility.
+The work explores the concept of ready made objects, leaving only minimal physical intervention on them.
+Everyday items from Egyptian culture objects that carry strong social and historical meaning are re-contextualized to reveal their latent value and functionality.

-The piece *341080* features an ordinary shovel, yet its wooden handle holds personal meaning: it once served as my means of self-defense against thugs during the Egyptian revolution.
-Engraved on the handle are dates and statistics (in Arabic) referencing a historic national project in Egypt.
-The title, *341080*, signifies the number of laborers who lost their lives during its construction.
+The piece 341080 centers on an ordinary shovel whose wooden handle carries personal and political significance: it once served as a means of self-defense during the Egyptian revolution.
+Engraved into the handle are dates and statistics in Arabic that reference a major national project in Egypt.
+The title, 341080, corresponds to the number of laborers who lost their lives during its construction.